How to | 10 Juli 2020

 To learn more about the configuration and usage of Services see the Service Basics lesson.

-The Management Cluster is concerned with managing the Connectware by providing the following:
+The Management Cluster is concerned with managing Connectware by providing the following:

 Once a client is ready to read or write data tasks like client authentication (through tokens, certificates and pre-shared passwords) and access control (who is allowed to read and write to what) are handled here.
 Access control is established via a simple, yet powerful control layer that handles read and write access on API endpoints and on the MQTT data broker.
 If required identity management can also be coupled here to directory services like Active Directory.